niiwade/Dashboard-with-svelte-/README.md

 In your layout.svelte import the tailwind and the complied main.css file

-and boom you can start writng your custom styles in the main.scss file
+and boom you can start writng your custom styles in the main.scss file also dont forget to import your variables and your mixins file into the main.scss